-In the Maranoa Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 1,354 local jobs in 2017/18.
+In the Maranoa Regional Council, Agriculture, Forestry and Fishing is the largest employer, generating 1,298 local jobs in 2018/19.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Maranoa Regional Council.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Maranoa Regional Council regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Maranoa Regional Council regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Maranoa Regional Council's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Maranoa Regional Council's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.